 The Wrangell (AE-12) was a Mount Hood-class ammunition ship laid down in February 1994.
-The ship's initial name was SS Midnight, but it was changed into USS Wrangell soon.
-The USS Wrangell was laid down by the North Carolina Shipbuilding Company at Wilmington, North Carolina.
+The ship's initial name was SS Midnight, but it was changed to USS Wrangell soon.
+The USS Wrangell was laid down by the North Carolina Shipbuilding Company in Wilmington, North Carolina.

 Technical Features of the USS Wrangell (AE-12)

 Class and type: the USS Wrangell was a Mount Hood-class ammunition

 Laid down: Wrangell was laid down in 1994

 Launched: Wrangell was launched on 14 April 1944

 Displacement: 15,296 t.

 Length: USS Wrangell had a length of 459 ft 2 in (140 m)

 Beam: Wrangell's beam measured 63 ft (19.2 m)

 Draft: 28 ft 3 in (8.6 m)